Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

 \subsection{Other interpretations}

-Since this study observes quasars at the last stage of the reionization epoch, the LAE-deficient regions may correspond to the neutral islands \citep{Giri2019, Keating2020, Nasir2020}, where the local IGM happens to have a high \ion{H}{I} fraction.
-These regions can reduce the observable Ly$\alpha$ emission, which may explain the quasars in non-overdense regions.
+Since this study observes quasars at the last stage of the reionization epoch, LAE-deficient regions may correspond to neutral islands \citep{Giri2019, Keating2020, Nasir2020}, where the local IGM happens to have a high \ion{H}{I} fraction.
+These regions can reduce the observable Ly$\alpha$ emission due to Ly$\alpha$ damping, which may explain why some quasars lie in apparently non-overdense regions.
 However, it is unlikely that a quasar emitting intense radiation could coexist with these neutral islands.
-Moreover, as shown in Fig. \ref{fig:ew_distribution} and mentioned in Sec. \ref{subsubsec:photoevaporation}, there is no tendency for $\EW$ to be small only where $\theta$ is small.
+Moreover, as shown in Fig. \ref{fig:ew_distribution} and mentioned in Sec. \ref{subsubsec:photoevaporation}, there is no tendency for $\EW$ to be small only close to the quasar.
 Therefore, the influence of patchy reionization is implausible.

-Recently, \citet{Fontanot2025} demonstrated that the distribution of surrounding galaxies around quasars can distinguish between triggering mechanisms contributing to the quasar ignition --- a galaxy merger event and a galactic disk instability --- using the \texttt{PLANCK MILLENNIUM simulation} and the semi-analytic model of GAlaxy Evolution and Assembly (\texttt{GAEA}; \citealp{DeLucia2024}) Thus, two distinct mechanisms for quasar triggering also provide a plausible scenario to explain the diversity of the quasar environments.
-In fact, only J0844$-$0132 has a companion galaxy that is the sign of a galaxy merger among our quasars \citep{Ding2025}.
-However, it is difficult to verify this scenario observationally since the triggering mechanisms for individual quasars are hardly distinguishable.
+Recently, \citet{Fontanot2025} demonstrated that the distribution of surrounding galaxies around quasars can distinguish between triggering mechanisms contributing to the quasar ignition --- a galaxy merger event and a galactic disk instability --- using the \texttt{PLANCK MILLENNIUM simulation} and the semi-analytic model of GAlaxy Evolution and Assembly (\texttt{GAEA}; \citealp{DeLucia2024}).
+Thus, two distinct mechanisms for quasar triggering also provide a plausible scenario to explain the diversity of the quasar environments.
+In fact, J0844$-$0132 is the only quasar in our sample that has a companion galaxy with a separation of less than $0\farcs3$, which is indicative of a galaxy merger \citep{Ding2025}, although the separation is too close to be resolved in current observations.
+Moreover, it is difficult to verify this scenario observationally since the triggering mechanisms for individual quasars are hard to distinguish from one another.
 Further theoretical approaches (e.g. large cosmological simulations) are necessary to test the relation between the quasar environment and its triggering mechanisms.